RaulCouga/fun_projects/README.md

-# 🐶 PROJECTS I LIKE
+# 🐶 pROJECTS i lIKE
 Welcome to my list of interesting projects!